MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/migration-guide.md

 Please note the following changes from version 11 to 12 if you or one of your clients have setup [Multi-User Credentials for Customer Accounts](customer-accounts.md#multi-user).

 Starting with Bing Ads API Version 12 the multi-user credentials can access accounts across multiple customers.
-To switch context between customers you are required to set the CustomerId and CustomerAccountId header elements for Ad Insight Bulk, Campaign Management, and Reporting services.
+To switch context between customers you are required to set the CustomerId and CustomerAccountId header elements for Ad Insight, Bulk, Campaign Management, and Reporting services.
 > [!NOTE]
 > The CustomerId and CustomerAccountId headers are not available for the Customer Billing and Customer Management services, because they automatically detect the customer context of the current authenticated user.